-2:1 soft attach threaded adapter installs the same way as above.
+2:1 or 3:1 soft attach threaded adapter installs the same way as above.
 Tip: Load the loop or 2:1 adjuster in the adapter before installing.
+See sailmaker page for 3:1 rigging using lashing holes.

 Tip: The D-shackle adapter and snap shackle adapters use the same threaded bases so you can switch the shackles to change types.